jj230/jj230/sample-documentation/cybersecurity-incident-report-ddos.md

----
-description: Created during Google's Cybersecurity Course based on fictional information
----

 # Cybersecurity Incident Report: DDoS

+Created during Google's Cybersecurity Course.

 Based on a fictional TCP/HTTP log included at the bottom of this page.

 #### Technical Answers